An Urban Oasis

 Rewilding Our Urban Lands

 Small birds and mammals take cover in the inner maze of a shrub thick with brambles.
-Native bumblebees descend on a California fairy duster to gather pollen.
-A California towhee swoops from its perch, snatching a beetle to bring back to its chicks nesting in the secure interior of a coffeeberry shrub.
-Hundreds of hummingbirds dart about, filling the air with a soft whir of sound and bright flashes of fuchsia and green as they gather at a bubbling stream to bathe.
+Black-tailed bumble bees descend on a California poppies to gather pollen.
+A California Scrub Jay swoops from its perch, snatching a beetle to bring back to its chicks nesting in the secure interior of a large Sugar bush.
+Hundreds of hummingbirds dart about, filling the air with a soft whir of sound and bright flashes of magenta, fuchsia and green as they gather at a bubbling stream to bathe.

 What’s most remarkable about this scene?
 It isn’t happening in a state park or some remote wilderness area.
-It’s happening in the Gottlieb Native Garden—a California native plant home garden just a couple of miles from the heart of Beverly Hills.
+It’s happening in the Gottlieb Native Garden—a California native plant home garden overlooking downtown Los Angeles, a metropolis containing almost 4,000,000 people.

-Some years ago, Susan and Dan Gottlieb embarked on a journey to return their one-acre, invasive ivy-covered property to an approximation of the native habitat it once was.
-Today, the garden is a flourishing ecosystem with more than 200 hand-selected native plant species and nearly 400 documented wildlife species.
+Some years ago, Susan and Dan Gottlieb embarked on a journey to convert their one-acre, invasive ivy-covered property into a California native plant oasis.
+Today, the garden is a flourishing ecosystem with more than 200 hand-selected California native plant species and over 2000 documented wildlife species.
 It has the special distinction of being both a National Wildlife Federation certified Backyard Wildlife Habitat and a Xerces Society designated Pollinator Habitat.
 It is one of the crown jewels of the annual Theodore Payne Foundation Native Plant Garden Tour.

 In addition to being a site for education, scientific research, and collaboration among a wide range of environmental groups and projects, the Gottlieb Native Garden is also a sanctuary for introspection and inspiration.
 A sense of wonder strikes anyone who experiences the rich oasis that now covers this hillside.